-ARTICLE NINE: BUSINESS AGENTS
+ARTICLE NINE - BUSINESS AGENTS

 9.01 Business Agents will have access during working hours to all jobs covered by this Agreement in the carrying out of their regular duties providing they agree to comply with all safety rules and regulations on site.
-They shall, in all instances, first inform the Employer's Superintendent or Foreman before proceeding onto the jobsite.
+They shall, in all instances, first inform the Employer's Superintendent or Foreperson before proceeding onto the jobsite.

-ARTICLE TEN: JOB STEWARDS
+ARTICLE TEN - JOB STEWARDS

-- 10.01 Job Stewards shall be recognized on all jobs and they shall not be discriminated against.
-It will be his/her duty to attend to all complaints between the workers on the job and the company to endeavor to reach a settlement before these complaints become grievances. - (a) Where, in the opinion of the Union, a Job Steward is deemed necessary, the Steward shall be a working Journeyperson appointed by the Business Manager of the Union or his representative, who shall in addition to their work as a Journeyperson be permitted to perform, during working hours, such of their Union duties as cannot be performed at other times. - (b) The Union, whenever practical, will supply certified job stewards who have been trained to deal with issues arising under the Canadian Model Alcohol and Drug Guidelines and Work Rule.
+10.01 Job Stewards shall be recognized on all jobs and they shall not be discriminated against.
+It will be his/her duty to attend to all complaints between the workers on the job and the company to endeavor to reach a settlement before these complaints become grievances. (a) Where in the opinion of the Union a Job Staward is deemed necessary the Staward

-(c) In the event an Employer establishes additional shifts, the Business Manager of the Union or their representative will appoint a Job Steward for that shift(s).
+- (c) Where, in the opinion of the Union, a Job Steward is deemed necessary, the Steward shall be a working Journeyperson appointed by the Business Manager of the Union or their representative, who shall in addition to their work as a Journeyperson be permitted to perform, during working hours, such of their Union duties as cannot be performed at other times. - (d) The Union, whenever practical, will supply certified job stewards who have been trained to deal with issues arising under the Canadian Model Alcohol and Drug Guidelines and Work Rule. - (e) In the event an Employer establishes additional shifts, the Business Manager of the Union or their representative will appoint a Job Steward for that shift(s).

-The Steward will assist in having injured workers promptly taken care of and where necessary (at the discretion of the Superintendent or Foreman) may accompany them to their homes or hospital as the case may require, without loss of time.
+The Steward will assist in having injured workers promptly taken care of and where necessary (at the discretion of the Superintendent or Foreperson) may accompany them to their homes or hospital as the case may require, without loss of time.
 They shall report the injury to the proper Officers of the Union.

 - 10.02 The Business Representative shall be notified of the reason if a Job Steward is discharged.
-The Business Representative shall inform the Employer of the appointments of all Job Stewards. - 10.03 Under no circumstances shall Job Stewards or any employee make any arrangements with the Foreman or Management, or vice versa, that will change or conflict in any way with any section or terms of this Agreement without approval of the Business Representative and the Employer. - 10.04 Providing the Steward is qualified to perform the job required, the Steward shall be one of the last five (5) employees remaining on the job within the scope of this Agreement. - 10.05 Stewards will be notified of all scheduled lay-offs or terminations prior to the employee receiving notice of same.
+The Business Representative shall inform the Employer of the appointments of all Job Stewards. - 10.03 Under no circumstances shall Job Stewards or any employee make any arrangements with the Foreperson or Management, or vice versa, that will change or conflict in any way with any section or terms of this Agreement without approval of the Business Representative and the Employer. - 10.04 Providing the steward is qualified to perform the job required, the Steward shall be one of the last five (5) employees remaining on the job within the scope of this Agreement. - 10.05 Stewards will be notified of all scheduled lay-offs or terminations prior to the employee receiving notice of same.
 A lay-off or termination will not be deemed to be invalid for failure to comply with this clause.

-ARTICLE ELEVEN: GRIEVANCE PROCEDURE
+ARTICLE ELEVEN - GRIEVANCE PROCEDURE